blazium-engine/blazium-docs/tutorials/plugins/editor/import_plugins.rst

 The main character of the show is the :ref:`EditorImportPlugin class <class_EditorImportPlugin>`.
-It is responsible for implementing the methods that are called by Godot when it needs to know how to deal with files.
+It is responsible for implementing the methods that are called by Blazium when it needs to know how to deal with files.

 Let's begin to code our plugin, one method at time: